 - It's said that, when George RR Martin saw a video game that faithfully recreated the size of Wall as described in the book, he admitted that he "made it too big".
 This would explain why the action around it behaves as though it were much smaller.

-- In Iain M Banks' Consider Phlebas a crew are about to land on a ringworld, and the Captain tells them not to use their antigravity units: "Anti-gravity works against mass, not spin."
-Never mind what new physics they have to accommodate warpdrive and antigravity, acceleration by gravity and acceleration by movement are still functionally identical, and what works on one must work on the other.
+- In Iain M Banks' Consider Phlebas a crew is about to land on a ringworld, and the Captain tells them not to use their antigravity units: "Anti-gravity works against mass, not spin."
+Never mind what new physics they have to accommodate warp drive and antigravity, acceleration by gravity and acceleration by movement are still functionally identical, and what works on one must work on the other.

 - ... unless the technology was Exactly What It Says on the Tin.
 Literal "anti-gravity" would be a repulsive effect based on mass.
 If a person is standing on the interior surface of a ringworld, the majority of the ring's mass would be above him, resulting in anti-gravity technology having the exact (apparent) opposite of its usual effect, pushing him down against the ground.
 This sort of anti-gravity technology would, however, be useful for walking on the exterior surface of a ringworld.

-- In Smallville, Commencement, meteors are said to take 45 minutes to pass the atmosphere when in real life this takes less than a minute.
+- In "Commencement", meteors are said to take 45 minutes to pass the atmosphere, when in real life, this takes less than a minute.

 - Rossini's opera William Tell climaxes with the title character standing at the bottom of a cliff, shooting an arrow upward that kills his foe (who was standing at the top of the cliff).

 - Master of Orion II got "Graviton Beam" and Black Holes at once.
 It gives a weapon with a special effect and something to navigate around, but theories of gravity do not work this way.